andrew/ultimate-awesome/README.md

 - [awesome-discord](https://github.com/jacc/awesome-discord) - 🕹 A curated list of awesome things on Discord.
 - [awesome-graal](https://github.com/neomatrix369/awesome-graal) - A curated list of awesome resources for Graal, GraalVM, Truffle and related topics.
 - [awesome-coding-camps](https://github.com/theodesp/awesome-coding-camps) - A curated list of awesome Coding Bootcamps and websites to help you boost your career in Programming.
+- [awesome-authorization](https://github.com/warrant-dev/awesome-authorization) - A curated list of information and resources about authorization.
 - [awesome-free-services](https://github.com/hql287/awesome-free-services) - Awesome free online services for startups and freelancers!.
 - [awesome-nodejs-cn](https://github.com/gamedilong/awesome-nodejs-cn) - Node.js优秀资源集.
 - [awesome-graphics-libraries](https://github.com/jslee02/awesome-graphics-libraries) - :sunglasses: A curated list of 3D graphics libraries and resources.